jackdevonshire/WebCamSwitcher/readme.md

 `cooldown_Seconds` - This is another protection against the program randomly flickering between cameras.
 Each time a camera is switched out for another one, the script will not switch cameras again until a cooldown has run for this amount of seconds.

-`favourite_webcam_id` - This allows you to pick a single webcam to be the favourite (you will probably want this to be the one you are most likely to be looking at).

-`favourite_webcam_weighting` - This will let you set a multiplier weighting for the above favourite webcam.
-Setting this value to 1 will do nothing, setting it to 2 will double the weightings of the favourite camera, making it more likely to select that camera over other cameras.
-This is just another setting to help reduce flicking between cameras.
-If your favourite camera has zero measurements of you looking at it, the weighting will mean nothing.
-If you have a small measurement range, this weighting also won't have much of an impact.
-Fine tune it as needed, or just set it to 1 to keep things simple.

 `virtual_cam_width` - Self explanatory

 `virtual_cam_height` - Self explanatory